w3c/wai-aria-practices/ARIA/apg/patterns/slider/examples/slider-rating.md

       <p>This is an illustrative example of one way of using ARIA that conforms with the ARIA specification.</p>
       <ul>
         <li>
-          There may be support gaps in some <a href="../../../../practices/read-me-first/read-me-first-practice.html#browser_and_AT_support">browser and assistive technology combinations</a>, especially for <a href="../../../../practices/read-me-first/read-me-first-practice.html#mobile_and_touch_support">mobile/touch devices</a>.
+          There may be support gaps in some
+          <a href="../../../../practices/read-me-first/read-me-first-practice.html#browser_and_AT_support">browser and assistive technology combinations</a>,
+          especially for
+          <a href="../../../../practices/read-me-first/read-me-first-practice.html#mobile_and_touch_support">mobile/touch devices</a>.
           Testing code based on this example with assistive technologies is essential before considering use in production systems.
         </li>
+        <li>The <a href="https://aria-at.w3.org">ARIA and Assistive Technologies Project</a> is developing measurements of assistive technology support for APG examples.</li>
         <li>
-          The <a href="https://aria-at.w3.org">ARIA and Assistive Technologies Project</a>
-          is developing measurements of assistive technology support for APG examples.
+          Robust accessibility can be further optimized by choosing implementation patterns that <a href="https://www.w3.org/TR/using-aria/#rule1">maximize use of semantic HTML</a> and heeding the warning that
+          <a href="../../../../practices/read-me-first/read-me-first-practice.html#no_aria_better_bad_aria">No ARIA is better than Bad ARIA</a>.
         </li>
-        <li>Robust accessibility can be further optimized by choosing implementation patterns that <a href="https://www.w3.org/TR/using-aria/#rule1">maximize use of semantic HTML</a> and heeding the warning that <a href="../../../../practices/read-me-first/read-me-first-practice.html#no_aria_better_bad_aria">No ARIA is better than Bad ARIA</a>.</li>
       </ul>
     </details>